-Many hospitals and clinics around the world have added massage to the integrative care of their patients.
+Many hospitals and clinics around the world have added massage and esthetics to the integrative care of their patients.

 In the United States, massage is now recommended by the Joint Commission, the Department of Labor, the National Institutes of Health, the Department of Defense, and the Department of Veterans Affairs as a first-line, non-pharmacological approach to treat pain and other symptoms.
-The oncology massage therapist is a valuable part of the integrative healthcare team.
-Massage therapists often consult with oncology providers to design a safe massage session plan.
+The oncology massage therapist and the oncology esthetician are a valuable part of the integrative healthcare team.
+Therapists often consult with oncology providers to design a safe session plan.

-- If massage is appropriate, what are the current best practices?
+- If appropriate, what are the current best practices?

 - Which therapeutic techniques should be integrated into the overall care plan?